GeorgiDS9/courseinfo/README.md

 # Helsinki Open Full Stack Course (2024-2025)

-## Part 1a (Intro to React)
+## Part 1 (React, JS, State & Debugging React Apps)

 ### Intro

-This repository contains the exercises 1.1-1.2 (i.e. building an application in React) for **Intro to React (part1a)** of the Helsinki University Full Stack Open course (2024-2025).
+This repository contains the exercises 1.1-1.14 (i.e. building an application in React) for **Part 1 (React, JS, State & Debugging React Apps)** of the Helsinki University Full Stack Open course (2024-2025).
 This course is designed to teach modern full-stack web development techniques and technologies.
 The course can be found at this [link](https://fullstackopen.com/en/about/).

 This part is described [here](https://fullstackopen.com/en/part1/introduction_to_react).